-On Monday, Oprah Winfrey released an episode of her podcast Oprah’s SuperSoul Conversations with Dr McGraw, and asked the poignant question; “Do you see that there’s a core fault or failing that people don’t get, in terms of taking responsibility for their lives?”
+Last year, Oprah Winfrey released an episode of her podcast Oprah’s SuperSoul Conversations with Dr McGraw, and asked the poignant question; “Do you see that there’s a core fault or failing that people don’t get, in terms of taking responsibility for their lives?”

 The psychologist and author responded, “I think we’re a society that has been marketed.

 “You watch a commercial about fast food, if you look they never actually show the food.
 They show everybody happy.
 They show fellowship.
 Everyone feeling included, smiles on their faces.

 “They’re selling a dream.
 They’re not selling food.”